Ill Postino: Italian mailman stashed half-ton of mail in his garage, police say

-Italians fed up with the country's lousy postal service may now have found a culprit: Police say they discovered nearly a half-ton of undelivered mail in a rogue postman's garage.
+Italians fed up with the country's lousy postal service may now have found a culprit: Police say they discovered more than a half-ton of undelivered mail in a rogue postman's garage.

 The postal police said the 573-kilogram (1260-pound) stash in the Vicenza home of the 56-year-old postman was the biggest seizure of mail ever undertaken in Italy.